capcodigital/team-course/documentation/shared/Docker_Hub_Container.md

 # Docker Hub Container

-The purpose of this task is to create a docker container with your java code available on the docker hub.
+The purpose of this task is to create a docker container with your code available on the docker hub.
 This can then be automatically downloaded by a cloud platform and made available on the web.

 ![](attachments/429031435/523141124.png?height=400)